 SEMASS, the local body of Covanta Energy Corporation, has been providing waste management services to Braintree for more than 20 years and will continue under the signed extension to accept up to 374,000 tons of waste at Ivory Street from Braintree, Weymouth, Quincy, Randolph, Waltham and parts of Boston.
 Solid waste collected at the facility moves from Braintree to a plant in Rochester, where it is combusted to generate renewable electricity for about 75,000 homes.

 The renovations are expected to begin sometime this summer, after permitting from the health, conservation and planning boards, and will cost between $4 million and $6 million.
-They were originally put forward in December and include enclosing the area where trucks currently arrive to drop off waste, putting a new scale inside, along with the station where the vehicles' tops are cleaned of refuse, constructing a new maintance shed and moving the residential trash drop-off area to where recycling is now collected.
+They were and include enclosing the area where trucks currently arrive to drop off waste, putting a new scale inside, along with the station where the vehicles' tops are cleaned of refuse, constructing a new maintance shed and moving the residential trash drop-off area to where recycling is now collected.

 "On an August afternoon you can smell SEMASS," Sullivan said.
 "Odor mitigation" will decrease a significant portion of that problem.
 Added Stephen Diaz, vice president of Covanta, "We're excited about the opportunity to upgrade this to a state-of-the-art facility that we can all take advantage of for years to come."

 The facility will remain open during construction, which is expected to be completed by the end of 2012.
 Braintree began its original agreement with SEMASS in 1988, after the site had been used as a municipal dump and smokeless incinerator.
 This extension is the 10th amendment to that first contract, Sullivan said.